 Sylvie & Madō jacket.
 H&M shorts.
 Nine West shoes.

-Vintage earrings.
+Vintage earrings from Bloom Marin.
 Starfish pendant from a friend.
 Chain from AJ’s Jewelry.

 That said, I consider New York City rugged terrain.
-Every day I set out from my apartment in Bushwick to Bobst Library in Greenwich Village, with my laptop, folder of notes and documents, notebook, daily calendar, cell phone, phone charger, computer charger, wallet, pens, lipstick, earbuds, water bottle, and a book for the subway.
+Every day I set out from my apartment in Bushwick to Bobst Library in Greenwich Village, with my laptop, cell phone, chargers, wallet, lipstick, water bottle, and a book for the subway.
 I would never have gotten anywhere without a large and sturdy handbag.

 Steve Madden shoes.